ChristienGuy/pokeapi-graphql/README.md

 This is graphql wrapper for [PokeAPI](https://pokeapi.co).
+It was made mostly as a learning excercise so it's likely to be poorly written.

-It currently support a core set of endpoints.
+It currently support a core set of endpoints but only a handful of items within each.

+These are being added to regularly but if there is anything that is high priority for you, open an issue/make a PR and we can get it set up quicker.

 * Pokedex (list of available pokemon)
 * Pokemon